-Inheriting a home from your parents is a deeply personal experience — one that blends emotion with legal and financial responsibility.
+Inheriting a home from your parents is a deeply personal experience, one that blends emotion with legal and financial responsibility.

 For some, it’s a legacy to preserve.
 For others, it’s a complex decision with practical implications.

 We’ve worked with hundreds of families at this very crossroads.
 Some were overwhelmed by paperwork.
 Others didn’t know where to start.
-That’s why we’ve put together this full, no-nonsense guide.

 Let’s make this as simple and stress-free as possible.